MiDataInt/mdi-manager/README.md

 mdi server
 ```

-Either way, in a few seconds, a web browser will open and you will be
-ready to load your data and run an associated Stage 2 app.
+Regardless of how you call <code>mdi::run()</code>, in a few seconds, a web browser will open and you will be ready to load your data and run an associated app.

 ### Configure the available pipelines and apps

-<code>mdi::install()</code> will download a standard series
+<code>mdi::install()</code> will download a standard series of
 pipelines and apps supported by Michigan core facilities.
 You can
-add any other, custom or non-standard pipelines and/or apps suites
+add any other custom or non-standard pipelines and/or apps suites
-by editing file 'config.yml' in the 'mdi' directory.
+by editing file 'config.yml' in the 'mdi' root directory.
 You should then call <code>mdi::install()</code> again to configure
 any new package dependencies, or, from the command line: